novomancy/dig540/README.md

 **Course Flow**

 The course is broken up into a series of topics that consist of video lectures, readings, and associated assignments.
-Nominally, each topic takes one week, though you should expect some variation based on the complexity of the material in the topic.
-New topics will begin on Wednesdays.
+Nominally each topic takes one week, though you should expect some variation based on the complexity of the material in the topic (you'll notice that there are topics than weeks in the semester).
+New topics will begin on
+Wednesdays.
 For each topic you are expected to:

 -   Watch all of the lectures and tutorials listed in the week’s introduction and read any assigned material.

--   Submit the weekly assignment on GitHub (or as a link to another site or resource, as appropriate).
+-   Submit the assignment on GitHub (or as a link to another site or resource, as appropriate).

 -   Participate in the ongoing discussions on Slack.
 It cannot be